Visual-mov/Tevas-lang/doc/Tevas-reference.md

 ```

 ### *While*
 The while control structure continues to execute all statements within it until the given expression is false.
-While is the only loop/repetition structure that exists in Tex.
+While is the only loop/repetition structure that exists in Tevas.

 ```
 while[expr]: